keenlabs/KeenClient-iOS/README.md

 }
 ```

+The block takes in a single string parameter which corresponds to the name of this particular event.
+And we expect it to return a `Dictionary` of your construction.
+This example doesn’t make use of the parameter, but yours could!

 > Because we support a block here, you can create **dynamic** global properties.
 For example, you might want to capture the orientation of the device, which obviously could change at run-time.
 With the block, you can use functional programming to ask the OS what the current orientation is, each time you add an event.
 Pretty useful, right?